})

 Why is it important to regularly revise risk assessments?

-Regularly revising risk assessments allows businesses to adapt to changing circumstances and project stages, which helps mitigate potential losses and enhances overall safety.
+Regularly revising risk assessments allows businesses to adapt to changing circumstances and project stages.
+Construction sites evolve over time—materials arrive, structures rise, and access points shift—so ongoing evaluation helps mitigate potential losses and enhances overall safety.

 What are the potential consequences of ignoring security risks on construction sites?